 The meaning of the term “settled”:

-- parent has been granted indefinite leave/permanent residence status in the United Kingdom, or
+- Parent has been granted indefinite leave/permanent residence status in the United Kingdom, or

-- Our immigration specialists will provide you with detailed instructions in regards to immigration regulations as well as the specific procedures required by the Home Office and the UKBA that are relevant to your case.
+- Our immigration specialists will provide you with detailed instructions regarding immigration regulations.
+Besides, we inform you of the procedures required by the Home Office and the UKBA relevant to your case.

 - Our team of immigration lawyers will complete the application forms and answer any questions that you may have.

 - If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process.

 - Our lawyers will draft a cover letter supporting and submitting the application for registration as a British Citizen.

 - We will protect your interests during the entire process.
 We will keep you informed while the application is pending with the Home Office.

 - Our team of immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision regarding your application for registration as a British Citizen.